HippoProgrammer/HippoProgrammer/README.md

 ### My current projects
 * TV aerial revisited - Pi 4 with a TV hat running a Jellyfin server, with TVHeadend .m3u tuner integration, linked to a Fire TV
 * PiHole revisited - Pi Zero 2 W with an Adafruit OLED display for stats
+* Home Assistant - Pi 5 running a local Home Assistant instance - possibility of using a mic kit to link this with Assist?
+* Building a library system (in collaboration with @SuitablyMysterious)

 ### My past projects
 * Python app that interfaces with the TFL API to fetch a station list and generate the shortest journey on all Underground lines (written in collaboration with ChatGPT)